David Salman

-David Milton Salman (11 February 1936 – 28 February 2010) was a New Mexico, USA, state representative who was known for sponsoring the first bill for use of medical marijuana in the state.
+David Milton Salman (11 February 1936 – 28 February 2010) was a New Mexico state representative who was known for sponsoring the first bill for use of medical marijuana in the state.

 Early years

 David Milton Salman was born in Houston, Texas, on 11 February 1936.

 He was from a Jewish family that was involved in shipping in Houston.

 He graduated from high school in Las Vegas, New Mexico and went on to Princeton University, graduating in 1958.

 In 1958–59 he served in the Army Field Artillery.

 Salman purchased the former La Cueva Ranch in Mora County, New Mexico, which he revitalized by producing farm products, particularly raspberries.

 He was president of the Salman Ranch from 1960 to 2002.

 Salman was president of Sierra Gold Dairy for over twenty years at the same time as being a vice president of the First National Bank in Las Vegas.

 He was a member of the Board of Trustees of the Las Vegas Hospital.